SJK175/web_tool_development/README.md

 Objective -
-* to develop an web based tool (as a replacement of a legacy reporting system) for an US based health care provider.
+* to develop an web based tool (as a replacement of a legacy reporting system).
-* to report budget vs actual : aggregated across
-1. service providers
-2. States
-3. Place of service - Inpatient/Outpatient
-4. Insured Type - partial/Full

-Industry -
-health care

 Functionalities -
 * trend data